How to Become an Air Force Registered Nurse

 A detailed look at Continuing Nurse Education hours can be found here.

-Part Eight Resources for Air Force Nurses
+Resources for Air Force Nurses

-Part Nine Air Force Nurse FAQs
+Air Force Nurse FAQs

 How do I become a nurse in the Air Force?

-- After graduating from an accredited nursing program and gaining experience at the bedside, enlist in the Air Force with the help of a recruiter.
+- After graduating from an accredited nursing program and gaining experience at the bedside, commission in the Air Force with the help of a recruiter.
 After enlisting, passing all required physical requirements, and completing officer school - nurses will get their first military Air Force assignment.

 How much does an Air Force Nurse make?